loafey/master-thesis/Thesis/Last_todo.md

        actual "stack values" would contain some data of type A on top of some of type *B?
       Also, the caption could perhaps be "Illustration of the stack layout for the type 𝐴 ⊗ ∗𝐵 ⊗ ○."
-  15. Using a star/asterisk as a prefix operator (instead of infix) causes some reading challenges for me.
+*FIXED* - 15.
+Using a star/asterisk as a prefix operator (instead of infix) causes some
+          reading challenges for me.
 I think you need to help a bit with spacing: make sure the prefix operators are "tightly connected" the the only
           operand: instead of "∗ (𝐴 ⊗ ∗ 𝐵 ⊗ ∼ 𝐶)" I would like to see "∗(𝐴 ⊗ ∗𝐵
           ⊗ ∼𝐶)".

 *FIXED: Rewrote using stack terminology* -
    16. "a stack that accepts 𝐵 as a return value to continue with": I'm lost